Who Is Anita Hill?

-Anita Hill was born in Oklahoma in 1956 and excelled in her studies, gaining admission to Yale Law School.
-After brief employment in a private practice, Hill accepted a position working for Clarence Thomas at the U.S. Department of Education's Office of Civil Rights and later the Equal Employment Opportunity Commission.
-After several years as a professor of law, Hill's past experiences with Thomas were thrust into the spotlight when she was called to give testimony before the Senate Judiciary Committee during his confirmation hearings for his appointment to the Supreme Court.
-During the hearings, Hill alleged that Thomas had frequently sexually harassed her during her employment.
-The committee ultimately chose to ignore Hill's testimony, and Thomas was appointed to the Supreme Court, but Hill's experiences made her a national symbol and brought new attention to matters of equality and discrimination in the workplace.
+Born in Oklahoma in 1956, Anita Hill earned her J.D. from Yale Law School in 1980.
+She soon began working for Clarence Thomas at the U.S. Department of Education's Office of Civil Rights and later the Equal Employment Opportunity Commission.
+After Thomas was nominated to the U.S. Supreme Court in 1991, Hill famously testified before the Senate Judiciary Committee that she had been sexually harassed by her former employer.
+Thomas was ultimately appointed to the Supreme Court, but Hill's testimony made her a national symbol and brought new attention to matters of equality and discrimination in the workplace.
 She is currently a professor at Brandeis University.

 Early Life and Education

 Anita Faye Hill was born in the rural town of Lone Tree, Oklahoma, on July 30, 1956.
 The youngest of 13 children, she was raised in a strongly religious environment on her parents' farm.
 She attended Morris High School and was an excellent student, earning straight As and graduating as valedictorian of her class.
 After high school, Hill enrolled at Oklahoma State University, where she again excelled, graduating with honors and a B.A. in psychology in 1977.

 After a brief internship with a local judge redirected Hill’s interests to law, she was accepted to the prestigious Yale Law School, where she was one of the few black students in a class of 160.
 Hill received her J.D. from the institution in 1980.